-- Two, typical performance limits if do something is simple. - It takes two or three instructions per loop iteration to manage the loop: - ★ One to update the loop index - One or two to check the loop bounds and branch. - If do something is only three or four instructions, then 40-50% of the execution time is for loop management. - If each iteration of do something depends on the previous one - Then the long latency of the SP pipelines can limit performance. - Even if we have 48 warps running.
+- It takes two or three instructions per loop iteration to manage the loop: - One to update the loop index - One or two to check the loop bounds and branch. - If do something is only three or four instructions, then 40-50% of the execution time is for loop management. - If each iteration of do something depends on the previous one - Then the long latency of the SP pipelines can limit performance. - Even if we have 48 warps running.